55Honey/Acore_Sortmachine/README.md

 Please report your findings if you try it.
 Thank you!

-This script is supposed to alter your unique guid's in item_instance and their references in character_inventory, guild_bank_item and possibly customs.
+This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item and possibly customs, to start from 1, counting up without gaps and create a file named "sortguid.sql" in your worldserver.exe directory.
-It's purpose is to close gaps in case the servers #item_guid closes in on 4b.

-Running it repeatedly will skip executing SQL commands on already sorted items, until a single gap is occured.
+Running it repeatedly will skip creating SQL commands on already sorted items, until a single gap is occured in the servers db.

 ## Requirements: